dell/csm-docs/content/docs/authorization/v2.0 Tech Preview/configuration/proxy-server/_index.md

 tenant-service                                     ClusterIP      00.000.000.000    <none>        000/TCP                     28s
 ```

-On the machine running `dellctl`, the `/etc/hosts` file needs to be updated with the Ingress hosts for the proxy, storage, and role services.
+On the machine running `dellctl`, if the Ingress host is left default (`csm-authorization.com`) during installation or any of the hostnames don't resolve, the hostnames needs to be add to the `/etc/hosts` file.
 For example:

 ```bash
 <master_node_ip> csm-authorization.com